wx0165927473/WXNearbyRadar/README.md

 WXNearbyRadar
 ====================
-This is a simple demo shows the UI for looking nearby people.
+This is a simple demo shows the UI of looking for nearby people.

 <img src="https://github.com/wx0165927473/WXNearbyRadar/raw/master/demo.gif" width="300" />